BAE, EADS talks may spur more mergers

 The companies propose issuing special shares in BAE and EADS to each of the French, German and British governments to replace the existing shares held by the British government in BAE and the stakeholder deal in EADS.

-If the deal goes through, EADS would also pay 200 million pounds to its shareholders prior to completion to reflect the fact that the two groups have traditionally had different dividend policies.
+If the deal goes through, EADS will also pay 200 million pounds to its shareholders prior to completion to reflect the fact that the two groups have traditionally had different dividend policies.

 BAE shares jumped 10.6 percent to 353 pence, giving it a market value of nearly $19 billion, while EADS fell 5.6 percent in Paris to give it a market value of $29.8 billion, reflecting the 60-40 split.

-One large British institutional shareholder said it was unclear "how appropriate the 60-40 split is".
-But he added: "The businesses being put together probably makes sense from a cost-cutting point of view, particularly in a time when constrained government budgets will preclude top line growth in defence spending."
+One large British institutional shareholder said it was unclear "how appropriate the 60-40 split is."
+But he added "The businesses being put together probably makes sense from a cost-cutting point of view, particularly in a time when constrained government budgets will preclude top line growth in defense spending."

 POLITICAL TIES